 Political science has given rise to a great many typologies of politico-governmental forms.
 In this discipline too there appears the phenomenon mentioned earlier whereby authors cling tightly to their own conceptual systems or to those of some school of scholars to which they subscribe.
 The subject being politics, concept creation and interpretation are permeated by the differences of political opinion.
 In this respect this study is not meant to impose its system of concepts on anyone.
 I would like above all to clarify my own words.
-Having done so, I cannot go on here and there without arguing in their favor, pointing out the advantages of the phraseology I chose.
+Having done so, I cannot go on here and there without arguing in their favor, pointing out the advantages of the phraseology I chose.22

-As I stated earlier, I am not expecting others to adopt my conceptual apparatus.
-But at this point Don Quixote begins to tilt at the windmill of conceptual clarification, in the vain hope that others will be convinced of the advantages of the concepts and expressions I recommend.
 The typology of varieties that I employ distinguishes three types: democracy, autocracy and dictatorship.
 The characteristics of these types appear in Table 2.

-The structure and logic of Table 2 follow Table 1 in distinguishing two great blocs: the primary and the secondary characteristics.
+The structure and logic of Table 2 follows Table 1 in distinguishing two great blocs: the primary and the secondary characteristics.
 Repetition is tiring, but let me stress again: the ensemble of primary characteristics contains the minimum conditions for distinguishing the three forms.
 It does not attempt a detail-rich description.
 On the contrary, it shows here solely the characteristics which jointly are sufficient and necessary for one or the other form to exist.
+Characteristics 1 and 2 were expressed first by Schumpeter in Capitalism, Socialism and Democracy (1942/2010), and then utilized and developed further by Huntington (1991) and Dahl